thecrabsterchief/hash-length-extension/README.md

 # HashTools

-This small project to reproducing length extension attack on some hash functions.
+Reproducing length extension attack on some hash functions.

 # Supported